buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ### Implementation Details
 #### QueueSortPlugin

-We design a independent plugin to implement the `QueueSort` extension point separately, so that we can integrate queue sort logic of all plugins, and register them at one time.
+We design an independent plugin to implement the `QueueSort` extension point separately, so that we can integrate queue sort logic of all plugins, and register them at one time.

 In this proposal, we implement the Less function to gather pods belongs to same gang.
 The specific queuing rule is: